Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 Categories of Contact Data: The Contact Data that we collect and process typically consists of information such as name, title, position, employer, email address, other business contact data (e.g., business card data), and similar relationship type data.
 Such Contact Data may also include details of your visits to our offices.

-Sources of Contact Data: We obtain Contact Data about you (i) directly from you, such as when you seek legal advice from us, attend a seminar or another event or sign up to receive newsletters, emails, or other information from us, or when you or your organization offer to provide or provide services to us, (ii) from others (e.g., referrals), (iii) from third parties, such as government agencies, and (iv) from publicly available sources, such as websites (e.g., LinkedIn, your business’ website, etc.).
+Sources of Contact Data: We obtain Contact Data about you (i) directly from you, such as when you seek legal advice from us, attend a seminar or another event or sign up to receive newsletters, emails, or other information from us, or when you or your organization offer to provide or provide services to us, (ii) from others (e.g., referrals), (iii) from third parties, such as government agencies, compliance screening and credit reference agencies, and (iv) from publicly available sources, such as websites (e.g., LinkedIn, your business’ website, etc.).

 4.5 Client-Sourced Data